Dr Graham Moore

 - +44 (0)29 208 79054

-I am a Senior Lecturer in Social Sciences and Health and a member of the management team within the Centre for the Development and Evaluation of Complex Interventions for Public Health Improvement (DECIPHer).
+I am Deputy Director of the Centre for the Development and Evaluation of Complex Interventions for Public Health Improvement (DECIPHer), Cardiff and a Senior Lecturer in Social Sciences and Health.
 I have an international reputation as a specialist in methodology for evaluating complex interventions, having recently led the development and authorship of new high impact MRC guidance for process evaluation of complex interventions (https://www.mrc.ac.uk/documents/pdf/mrc-phsrn-process-evaluation-summary-guidance/).
 I have also published widely in the field of tobacco control, including papers on young people's exposure to secondhand smoke credited with informing a decision to ban smoking in cars carrying children http://www.cardiff.ac.uk/news/view/33162-cardiff-university-research-informs-welsh-government-anti-smoking-legislation).
 I led two of the first papers on youth e-cigarette use, attracting worldwide media attention.
-From 2013-2016, my post has been funded by a competitively obtained personal fellowship from the Medical Research Council, which investigates the role of schools in mitigating or perpetuating inequalities in health.
+From 2013-2016, my post was funded by a competitively obtained personal fellowship from the Medical Research Council, which investigated the role of schools in mitigating or perpetuating inequalities in health.
 I am a member of the management group for the School Health Research Network in Wales, and lead a programme of multi-level analysis examining associations between school-level actions and pupil health.

 Education and qualifications: